CONSTITUTION AND BY-LAWS

 Section 1: Summary

 The Biblical offices in the church are Pastors/Elders and Deacons.
+Pastor and Elder are synonymous terms and may be used interchangeably in this document.
 Those that hold these offices receive a calling from God to hold the office and have that calling affirmed by the church.
-In addition, and in compliance with the Laws of the United States of America our church recognizes the corporate officers which may or may not be held by Elders under this constitution & by-laws, though the Lead Pastor shall not hold the corporate office of President/chairman, secretary, and treasurer of the corporation, First Family Church Inc (Article 2).
+In addition, and in compliance with the Laws of the United States of America our church recognizes the corporate officers which may or may not be held by Elders under this constitution & by-laws, though no staff Pastor shall hold the corporate office of President/chairman, and treasurer of the corporation, First Family Church Inc (Article 2).

 The Elders shall be comprised of men who satisfy the qualifications for the office of Elder set forth in I Timothy 3: 1–7; 5:22 and Titus 1: 6–9.
 The number of men in this office shall depend on the size and needs of the congregation and the giving of such men by God.
 No Elder shall hold the office of Deacon during his tenure.
 Subject to the will of the congregation, the Elders shall oversee the ministry and resources of the church.
 In keeping with the principles set forth in Acts 6: 1–6 and I Peter 5: 1–4, the Elders shall devote their time to prayer, the ministry of the Word (by teaching and encouraging sound doctrine), and shepherding God’s flock.
 While those principals are true for all Elders, some will be more engaged in formal and public teaching, whereas others may be more engaged in the details of ruling.
 Elders are subject and accountable to the church, to each other, and there is no superior authority between them, though responsibility will differ between them.

 The church shall recognize men gifted and willing to serve in this calling, in accordance with the constitutional provisions on elections (Article 7.2).
+They shall regularly do all the pastoral duties set forth in Scripture, such as - preach on the Lord's Day, administer the ordinances of baptism and communion, and perform such other duties as usually pertain to that office, or as set forth in the constitution.
+They may be called from within the congregation as outlined in the process explained in Article 7.2, or they may be interviewed by the current Elders/Pastors and submit to a process of candidating for that office.
 These men shall be received as gifts of Christ to His church and set apart as Elders.
 An Elder's term of office may be terminated by resignation or by dismissal.
 Any two members with reason to believe that an Elder should be examined for dismissal shall express such concern to the Elders and, if need be (in the case there are no other elders), to the congregation.
 Any such action shall be done in accordance with the instructions of our Lord in Matthew 18: 15–17 and 1 Timothy 5: 17–21.
 Any of the Elders may be dismissed by a two-thirds vote of the members at any official members’ meeting of the church.

-The Elders shall take particular responsibility to examine and instruct prospective members, examine and recommend all prospective candidates for offices and the administrative/corporate positions, oversee the work of the Deacons and appointed church agents and committees (if needed), conduct worship services, administer the ordinances of Baptism and the Lord’s Table, equip the membership for the work of the ministry, encourage sound doctrine and practice, admonish and correct error, oversee the process of church discipline, coordinate and promote the ministries of the church, and mobilize the church for worldwide missions.
+The Elders shall take particular responsibility to examine and instruct prospective covenant members, examine, train, and recommend all prospective candidates for ordination to church office and the administrative/corporate positions.
+They shall oversee the work of the Deacons and appointed church agents and committees (if needed), conduct worship services, administer the ordinances of Baptism and the Lord’s Table, equip the membership for the work of the ministry, encourage sound doctrine and practice, admonish and correct error, oversee the process of church discipline, coordinate and promote the ministries of the church, and mobilize the church for worldwide missions.
 The Elders are further to ensure that all who minister the Word to the congregation, including outside speakers, share our fundamental convictions.
 The Elders may establish ministry positions or committees to assist them in fulfilling their responsibilities.
 The Elders may also propose funding for new paid staff positions.
-The membership shall approve all candidates to fill the positions of lead Pastor, Pastor, and lay Elders.
+The membership shall approve all candidates to fill the positions of Pastor, and lay Elders (Article 6.5).
 The scope and approval of job descriptions for any staff position shall reside in the hands of those with hiring authority for that position.
 The Elders shall have primary responsibility for the employment, supervision, and evaluation of staff members.
 This responsibility may, on a case-by-case basis, be delegated to another staff member.

 The office of Deacon is described in I Timothy 3: 8–13 and Acts 6: 1–7.
 The church shall recognize, in accordance with the constitutional provisions on elections, those who are giving of themselves in service to the church, and who possess particular gifts of service.
-These members shall be received as gifts of Christ to His church and set apart as Deacons and appointed to this office by the Elders.
+These members shall be received as gifts of Christ to His church and set apart as Deacons and appointed to this office by the Elders after a period of training and confirmation conducted by the Elders/Pastors.
 A Deacons term of office may be terminated by resignation or by dismissal.
 Deacons shall care for the temporal needs of members, attend to the accommodations for public worship, and encourage and support those able to help others and those with gifts of administration.

 The Deacons shall receive, hold, and disburse a fund for benevolence, reporting on its use to the Elders at their request, and reporting to the church its total receipts and total disbursements only.
 The Deacons, with the agreement of the Elders, may establish unpaid administrative positions or committees of members to assist them in fulfilling their responsibilities in the church.
 Should the church have no Deacons, the Elders shall perform and assign out their duties.